ahmedembeddedx/mythic-sphere/README.md

-Great choice with "Mythic-Sphere"!
-Here's a basic README template for your GitHub repository:

----

 # Mythic-Sphere

 Mythic-Sphere is a social networking platform designed for the university community, built using the MERN stack (MongoDB, Express.js, React, Node.js).
 It aims to provide a platform where students and faculty members can connect, share information, and engage in discussions.